'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 "It's something that doesn't happen very often in the lifetime of a human being," Kearney said.
 "And it's nature.
 Nobody can stop it."

-Howard Berkes covered the 1980 eruptions of Mount St. Helens for NPR, and has returned to the volcano for multiple stories over the years.
+Howard Berkes covered the 1980 eruptions of Mount St. Helens for NPR and has returned to the volcano for multiple stories over the years.
 He retired in 2019 after 38 years as an NPR correspondent.